Benemrxr/toolkits-architectures/reports/Report_4.md

 - accuracy = +0.1
 - val_accuracy = +0,02

- In this run we can see the loss and val_loss decreases, and the other way round for the accuracy, in which both metrics are increasing.
-This indicates a good training of the neural network, since we try to minimise the loss function and as long as the val_loss is not increasing (or stale) we won't overfit the neural network to the training data.
+ In this run we can see the loss and val_loss decreases, and the other way round for the accuracy, where both metrics are increasing.
+This indicates a good training of the neural network, since we try to minimize the loss function and as long as the val_loss is not increasing (or stale) we won't overfit the neural network to the training data.
 Also accuracy and val_accuracy are both increasing, which is good.
 We can also interpret val_accuracy as a measurement on overfitting, since if the accuracy on the training data increases and the validation accuracy decreases (unseen data), then the model is overtrained on the training data.
 But as we saw before we only got minimal changes in the last epoch vs our benchmark run, so it is not of big importance.

  3. Increase Batch size